 Written & Illustrated by NADINE KAADAN

 Haroun, the cat, likes nothing better than to spend his days sleeping in the sunlit courtyards of Damascus.
 But one thing always ruins his sleep: jasmine!
 Haroun can’t stand the sweet-scented flowers.
-It makes him sneeze!
-So one day, Haroun hatches a plan to fix the problem...with unexpected results!
+So one day, he hatches a plan to fix the problem...with unexpected results!
 A beautifully illustrated and entertaining story that sheds a welcome light onto Syria’s long and proud cultural heritage in a period of history marred by war.

 ‘A funny, magical tale whose conclusion gently suggests that there is room for us all in this world’ – Guardian Witness

 'You’ll get caught up in Damascus’ dense colours and patterns, as well as its light-hearted, sweet-smelling humour.
 A joy!’ – ArabLit

 'Children will be captured by the cheeky portrayal of Haroun, and those too young to read will be mesmerised by his antics on the pages' – Middle East Monitor

 This is a beautifully illustrated book, with a lovable and relatable main character.
 It's an engaging story, weaving in cultural learning and life lessons.
 A perfect way to keep children occupied during the lockdown.

 Beautiful depiction of Damascus, and a very silly kitty cat named Haroum.
 I read this to my buddy's daughter when they visit, and we sneezed our way through the whole story every time.
 Instant hit with the kids!